Surprising Ways You Might be Sabotaging Your Law Firm’s Productivity

 Every time your phone buzzes or inbox lights up, that notification interrupts your flow.
 And this distraction impacts you for far longer than the five seconds you spend reading the new text or email.
 A recent study found that it takes an average of 23 minutes and 15 seconds to get back to the task.

 The solution?
-Schedule a time (or two) to respond to phone and email messages each day, and silence notifications outside of those times.
+Schedule a time (or two) to respond to phone and email messages each day and silence notifications outside those times.
 Those messages can wait while you focus and get things done.

 You Don’t Have a Plan for the Day